Why high Tm LNA® probes improve diagnostic accuracy?

 What is a LNA® probe?

 LNA® probes are oligonucleotides that incorporate Locked Nucleic Acid (LNA®) bases, a class of chemically modified nucleotides.
-In LNA®, the ribose structure is “locked” by a bridge between the 2’-O and 4’-C atoms (Obika et al. 1997, Koshkin et al. 1998).
+In LNA®, the ribose structure is “locked” by a bridge between the 2’-O and 4’-C atoms (Obika et al. 1997, Suresh et al. 2013).
 This modification constrains the nucleotide into a rigid conformation that enhances hybridization properties (see Figure 1).

 Figure 1: Structural difference between DNA, RNA and LNA® nucleotides.
-The 2’-O–4’-C methylene bridge in LNA® locks the ribose in a C3’-endo conformation (Pande and Nilsson, 2008), promoting optimal base stacking and duplex stability, and resulting in increased hybridization affinity and higher Tm.
+The 2’-O–4’-C methylene bridge in LNA® locks the ribose in a C3’-endo conformation (Pande and Nilsson et al. 2008), promoting optimal base stacking and duplex stability, and resulting in increased hybridization affinity and higher Tm.

 What is melting temperature (Tm)?